BDC Hamburger Icon

 Open row

-Before hiring anyone to help you manage payroll and other functions, it’s crucial to understand how you’ll be charged, where hidden fees may lurk and what each option provides.
+Before hiring anyone to manage payroll and other functions, it’s crucial to understand how you’ll be charged, where hidden fees may lurk and what each option provides.
 We’ll break down the services payroll companies and CPAs offer and what they charge.

 What is a payroll company?